iamsonaliu/OS_LAB_SIMULATOR/README.md

 2. **Phase 2**: API conversion and enhanced visualizations
 3. **Phase 3** (Current): Full-stack web application with modern UI

-The transition from Phase 1 to Phase 3 involved significant architectural work, including complete frontend development, API design, and system integration, which was primarily handled by Sonali.

 ## 🏗️ Architecture

 ### Backend Architecture